corona-warn-app/cwa-documentation/solution_architecture.md

 ## MOBILE APPLICATIONS

 The functional scope of the mobile applications (apps) is defined in the corresponding [scoping document](https://github.com/corona-warn-app/cwa-documentation/blob/master/scoping_document.md).
-The apps are developed natively for Apple’s iOS and Google’s Android operating system.
+The apps are developed natively for Apple’s iOS and Google’s Android operating systems.
 They make use of the respective interfaces for the exposure notification, i.e. broadcasting and scanning for Bluetooth advertisement packages, see *Figure 9*.

 For Apple devices (starting from _<to be determined>_), an OS version of at least 13.5 will be required for the system to work, as the framework is integrated into the operating system.